bob-51-tech/ArkServerManager/README.md

 there are still some things to polish up but for now all the functionality is working as intended

-if you would like to build the project yourself you will need my color picker dll or remove all the theme thats uses it
+if you would like to build the project yourself you will need my color picker dll or remove all the theme controls that uses it

 <img width="1685" height="1035" alt="Screenshot 2025-11-03 131020" src="https://github.com/user-attachments/assets/1221b5be-04b3-4ba2-86b8-c10a5efcef4e" />